linalora/evshop/README.md

 # Commands

-Run `npm install` to install the project dependencies Run `npm test` start
+Run `npm install` to install the project dependencies.

 Start the app in dev mode with hot reloading